minio/docs/source/operations/install-deploy-manage/deploy-operator-helm.rst

 #.
 Download the Helm charts

-   On your local host, download the Operator and tenant Helm charts to a convenient directory:
+   On your local host, download the Operator and Tenant Helm charts to a convenient directory:

    .. code-block:: shell
       :class: copyable